hackclub/hackclub/workshops/webcomponents/README.md

 }
 ```

 That's all you need to know to start working on some awesome projects using web components.
-If you want to test your understanding of the concepts, here are some extensions to your barebones demo:
+If you want to test your understanding of the concepts, here are some extensions to your basic demo:

 1. Transition the project from DOM to shadow DOM
 2. Refine the styles to use shadow DOM selectors